Abandoned mobile home in Hollywood sparks community concern - ExBulletin

 If you google Davison Road and Messervy Road, it shows up on Google Street View, so you know it’s been there long enough,” Gray said.

-Charleston County posted a no occupancy notice on the side of the trailer.
-But said it was also outside their jurisdiction.
+Charleston County posted a no occupancy notice on the side of the trailer, but said that was also outside of its jurisdiction.

 Gray shared with News 2 an email between him and Charleston County Building Code Enforcement Officer Wayne Domina.
 Domina said the moving company responsible for the trailer received a citation and it was a “very large release of trash within the jurisdiction of the City of Hollywood.”